 - launching a new General Insurance Academy to develop our talent

 - retaining our title as one of the ‘Top Employers for Young People’ in Canada for the fifth year.

 Committed to doing more

 We’re proud to be one of the founding signatories to the Women in Finance Charter

-and have set ourselves the target of having a 45% female senior management and management group by 2020.
+and have set ourselves the target that by 2020 women will make up at least 30% of our senior management group.
 We published our Gender Pay Gap Report

 ahead of the required deadline.